yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

 ## STAR API

-This API allows a IdO (STAR Proxy) to control the long-term delegation of one of its names to an authorized third-party (STAR Client).
+This API allows an IdO (STAR Proxy) to control the long-term delegation of one of its names to an authorized third-party (STAR Client).

 ### Creating a Delegation Request